 Why Is It Critical to Have Your Own Attorney?

 You’ll need a lawyer with substantial immigration experience to review your case and recommend the most effective way to fight a possible removal.
-The attorneys at Sam Shihab & Associates are ready to help you with your specific case.
+The attorneys at Shihab Burke, LLC, Attorneys At Law are ready to help you with your specific case.

 The statistics are undeniable.
 Immigrants facing removal are considerably more likely to prevail at a removal hearing if they are represented by an immigration lawyer.